00fast00/overwatch-widget/doc/developer/readme.md

 - `library/`
   - `BAR/`: Type definitions from Beyond-All-Reason project. [source](https://github.com/beyond-all-reason/Beyond-All-Reason/blob/25b67298a2d4f9d97ed3ccd27c48a82256ae9c5c/types)
   - `BAR_LuaUI/`: Definitions specific for BAR Widget development, also here to provide a nice list of dependencies instead of suppressing warnings.
+- `configs/`: Configurations files you can test out `*01debug.lua` and `*99fast.lua` are the only ones of any use.
 - `scripts/`
   - `build.sh`: Build, watch, commmit - all in one.
 - `lua/`: All source code that will be bundled to `dist/`
+  - `builtin_blueprints/`: Blueprints shipped with the widget.
-  - `channel/`: Notification channels
+  - `channels/`: Notification channels
   - `core/`: Reusable components, some depend on each other.
-  - `ui/`: UI variants currently "only" RmlUI.
+  - `ui/`: UI variants currently "only" RmlUi.
   - `main.lua`: Main entry point.
+- `vendor/`: External resources.
+  - `lua/i18n/`: https://travis-ci.org/kikito/i18n.lua we only use `interpolate` of it.
-- `vendor/recoil-lua-library`: LuaDoc typdefs for Recoil.
+  - `recoil-lua-library`: LuaDoc typdefs for Recoil.

 ## Build System